oblador/loki/docs/getting-started.md

 ### 6. Review changes

-Loki will create screenshots of all the tested stories in the `screenshots/current` folder in addition to a visual diff placed in the `diff` sub folder.
+Loki will create screenshots of all the tested stories in the `loki/current` folder in addition to a visual diff placed in the `loki/difference` folder.
 You can also use a specialized diffing tool such as [Kaleidoscope](https://www.kaleidoscopeapp.com).
 Make sure the changes are correct before you continue.

 ### 7. Approve changes